 03 - dragging the shutter flash photography techniquesflash & ambient light ~ dragging the shutter ~ bouncing flash When balancing flash with the available light, the combination of settings is usually chosen so that the mood of the place and surrounds is retained – or at least have the available light add to the image.
 In doing so, the advice is often given to “drag the shutter”.
+In allowing a slower shutter speed, more of the ambient light is allowed to register and influence the final image.
 This is a very simple technique – but an understanding of how and when to apply it, often seems elusive.
 So let’s take a step back and consider ambient exposure.
 With flash, we have two completely different beasts to consider – manual flash, and TTL flash.
 Looking first at manual flash – we have 4 controls: - aperture, ISO, distance, power. this distance would be the distance from your light source to the subject, and it should intuitively make sense already.
-Now, comparing the controls between what affects ambient exposure, and what affects manual flash exposure, we can see that there are two common controls – aperture and ISO.
-1. 2.
+1/250th @ f5.6 @ 400 ISO 1/160th @ f5.6 @ 400 ISO Adding motion: 1.